avalon60/OraTAPI/README.md

 ## Preinstallation

 Ensure that you have Python 3.10 or later installed.
-On MacOS you can install Python using:
+On macOS, you can install Python using:

 `brew install python3` # Install the latest version